 Perfect if you’re looking for free things to do in Milan!

 Milan is an incredible city, full of great free activities.
 Not everything worth seeing on holiday costs money and we believe our free tour really shows off the best of Milan across eight unique stops.
 The entire tour takes 2 hours 45 minutes and we can’t wait to welcome you to the city!
 If you have any questions about our free Milan tour, please get in touch; however, your question may have been answered as part of our FAQ page.

 The Free Tour of Milan starts in front of the 900 Museum in Duomo Square.

-Just look for the team with official WALKABOUT YELLOW umbrella and T-shirt.
+Just look for the team with YELLOW umbrella.

 Metro stop: DUOMO M3 - yellow line.

 The church was built by St. Ambrose starting from 382 on the road that connected Milan (then Mediolanum) to Rome.
 It was originally dedicated to the Apostles, and thus known as Basilica Apostolorum.

 The University of Milan (Italian: Università degli Studi di Milano) is a higher education institution in Milan, Italy.
 It is one of the most important and largest universities in Europe.